 Fasting changes energy source and improves stem cell function

-The study tested fasting in mice of all ages and the result was similar in each of the age groups.
+The study which tested fasting in mice of all ages resulted in was similar outcomes in each age group.
 This demonstrates that the process also works as a way to curb cellular aging.

-The metabolic switch of the primary energy source, utilizing carbohydrates (glucose, to be more precise) to burning fat, enables a much more quickly renewal of stem cells.
-This also boosts the formation of more efficient organoids.
+The metabolic switch of the primary energy source, utilizing carbohydrates (glucose, to be more precise) to burn fat, enables a much quicker renewal of stem cells.
+Which boosts the formation of more efficient organoids.
 Fasting not only renews the intestinal lining but also improves its performance.

-To understand how this molecular process occurs, MIT scientists sequenced the messenger RNA from the stem cells of the mice in caloric restriction and found out the secret: fasting activates receptors, known by the acronym PPAR, which, in turn, are responsible by the genes involved in the metabolism of fatty acids.
+To understand how this molecular process occurs, MIT scientists sequenced the messenger RNA from the stem cells of the mice in caloric restriction and found out the secret: fasting activates receptors, known by the acronym PPAR, which the genes are responsible in the metabolism of fatty acids.
 This mechanism induces cells to feed on fatty acids instead of glucose.

 Low calorie consumption makes you live longer and healthier

-It’s been a while that scientific studies have identified the benefits of fasting or low-calorie strategies (provided there is no trace of malnutrition).
+It’s been a while since scientific studies have identified the benefits of fasting or low-calorie strategies (provided there is no trace of malnutrition).

-Another key work on this issue was published on Nature Communications in 2017 and it shows findings about two studies that monitored rhesus monkeys for over 25 years - the rhesus monkey genome is more similar to the human genome.
-After the papers presented inconclusive results on the effects of fasting, a final paper demonstrated that yes, "calorie restriction increases life expectancy and delays the onset of age-related disorders."
+Another notable set of work on this issue was published on Nature Communications in 2017.
+This study shows findings about two studies that monitored rhesus monkeys for over 25 years – the rhesus monkey genome is more similar to the human genome.
+After the papers presented inconclusive results on the effects of fasting, a final paper demonstrated that yes, “calorie restriction increases life expectancy and delays the onset of age-related disorders.”
 That is, monkeys live longer and healthier.